 In Indonesia almost 62% of married women use contraceptives, and the government is strongly committed to family planning.
 Together, these factors have helped to improve economic growth and reduce poverty in the country of 250 million people.
 However, progress has stagnated in recent years.

-In 2015, AFP’s specific advocacy priorities include addressing policy barriers to the implementation of the new universal health insurance program, JKN, and prioritizing family planning in village budgets.
-In addition, CCP-Indonesia and YCCP are working closely with the National Population and Family Planning Board of Indonesia (BKKBN) to scale up the AFP Indonesia approach through the government’s KB Kencana program, a mechanism to achieve the country’s Family Planning 2020 commitment.
+In 2016, AFP’s specific advocacy priorities include addressing policy barriers to the implementation of the new universal health insurance program, JKN, and prioritizing family planning in village budgets.
+In addition, CCP-Indonesia and YCCP are working closely with the National Population and Family Planning Board of Indonesia (BKKBN) to incorporate family planning in the government’s new Kampung KB program, a mechanism to achieve the country’s Family Planning 2020 commitment.
 View Indonesia’s Family Planning 2020 commitment.

 In the tabs below, review AFP Indonesia’s Key Contacts, their Advocacy Wins to date, Indonesia’s Evidence & Briefs, and Milestones toward achieving family planning goals.